kelbyludwig/kel.bz/content/post/lll.md

 For now, lets just wave our hands and say `gauss_reduction` will terminate, and return a "good" basis for dimension 2 bases.

-## LLL Approximately
+## LLL tl;dr

 LLL extends Gauss' algorithm for reduction to work with `n` vectors.
-At a high-level, LLL iterates through the input basis vectors and performs a length reduction to each vector (very close Gauss' algorithm at this point).
+At a high-level, LLL iterates through the input basis vectors and performs a length reduction to each vector (this is very close Gauss' algorithm at this point).
 However, we are dealing with `n` vectors instead of just two so we need a way to ensure that the [ordering of the input basis doesn't bite us in the ass](https://crypto.stackexchange.com/questions/39532/why-is-the-lov%C3%A1sz-condition-used-in-the-lll-algorithm/39534#39534).
 To assist with ordering the reduced basis by length, LLL uses a heuristic called the Lovász condition to determine if vectors in the input basis need to be swapped.
 LLL returns after all basis vectors have gone through at least one reduction, and the new basis is roughly ordered by length.

-## LLL Pseudocode
+## The Mechanics of LLL

 To help understand the mechanics of LLL, we can dig into an implementation of the algorithm.
 Here is some python pseudocode repurposed from